maziac/lagmeter/Docs/LagMeasurements.md

 With this special firmware the response lag dropped down to 2-4ms which is really good.

+## Monitor

+To avoid tearing, waitvsync=1 has to be turned on in mame and mess.
+The BenQ monitor is faster than the EIZO.
+At least 1 frame.

 # Conclusions for my Arcade Cabinet